agapiko/Early_Detection_Of_DIABETIC_RETINOPATHY/README.md

 ## **Instructions for Running the Code**

-1. **Exploratory Data Analysis (EDA)**
-   - Open and run the `EDA.ipynb` file to explore the Aptos dataset.
+1. **Exploratory Data Analysis (EDA)**: Open and run the `EDA.ipynb` file to explore the Aptos dataset.
 This notebook includes key visualizations and statistical insights into the data.

-2. **Preprocessing of Aptos Dataset**
-   - After completing EDA, open and run the `Preprocessing_of_APTOS_dataset.ipynb` file to preprocess the dataset.
+2. **Preprocessing of Aptos Dataset**: After completing EDA, open and run the `Preprocessing_of_APTOS_dataset.ipynb` file to preprocess the dataset.
 This step ensures all images are resized, augmented, and properly formatted for model training.

-3. **Convolutional Neural Network (CNN)**
-   - Once preprocessing is done, move to the `CNN.ipynb` notebook.
+3. **Convolutional Neural Network (CNN)**: Once preprocessing is done, move to the `CNN.ipynb` notebook.
 This notebook contains the implementation of a baseline CNN model for image classification.
 Run this code to train the CNN model on the preprocessed dataset.

-4. **InceptionV3 Model**
-   - After the CNN model, run the `InceptionNetV3.ipynb` notebook to train the InceptionV3 model.
+4. **InceptionV3 Model**: After the CNN model, run the `InceptionNetV3.ipynb` notebook to train the InceptionV3 model.
 This model will help to enhance feature extraction and classification accuracy.

-5. **DenseNet121 Model**
-   - Lastly, run the `DenseNet121.ipynb` notebook.
+5. **DenseNet121 Model**: Lastly, run the `DenseNet121.ipynb` notebook.
 The DenseNet121 model builds on the previous models and is optimized for detecting diabetic retinopathy.

 ---